lambdaofgod/ml-bigdata-fp/README.md

 [Data Science at Scale](https://www.coursera.org/specializations/data-science) - basic Big Data concepts.
 Contains interesting exercises, for example writing MapReduce programs.

 [Data Science and Engineering with Apache Spark](https://www.edx.org/xseries/data-science-engineering-apache-spark) - probably the best introductory courses for Apache Spark.
 They use [Databricks Cloud](https://community.cloud.databricks.com/) which basically is notebook environment with Spark setup.
+Exercises use PySpark.

 [Big Data University's courses](https://bigdatauniversity.com/) - not so good as Coursera or edX.
 Also the courses are Hadoop-centered.